-A review of the agency's staff recruitment records confirmed that all pre-employment checks, including criminal record checks (AccessNI), were completed and verified before staff members commenced employment and had direct engagement with service users.
-Checks were made to ensure that staff were appropriately registered with the Northern Ireland Social Care Council (NISCC) or any other relevant regulatory body; there was a system in place for professional registrations to be monitored by the service manager.
+A review of the agency's staff recruitment records confirmed that all pre-employment checks, including criminal record checks (AccessNI), were completed and verified before staff members commenced employment and had direct engagement with service users; this included administrative staff.

+Checks were made to ensure that staff were appropriately registered with the Northern Ireland Social Care Council (NISCC) or any other relevant regulatory body; there was a system in place for professional registrations to be monitored by the manager and a record of checks retained.
+A spot check completed during the inspection indicated that staff were registered appropriately.
 Staff spoken with confirmed that they were aware of their responsibilities to keep their registrations up to date.

-There were no volunteers working in the agency.
+The manager stated that there were no volunteers supporting within the agency.